The argenteus denomination

 with thunderbolt in right and long scepter in left, STR in exergue.

-The debased argenteus of this type is in two volumes of RIC.
+The two similar coins above are in different volumes of RIC.
 In RIC VI page 224 it is Trier 825, c.
-309-313.
-"Dr. Bruun has attributed no. 825 to the period after Maximinus's death, as RIC VII, Trier 211.
-Our [volume VI, Trier] no. 826 [next] appears to make his attribution unlikely" [because it is issued for Maximinus II who died in 313.]
-If the next coin is from that same issue, Maximinus II must have been alive, at least when the issue started.
+309-313, as a debased argenteus.
+RIC says "Dr. Bruun has attributed [RIC VI] no. 825 to the period after Maximinus's death, as RIC VII, Trier 212.
+Our [volume VI, Trier] no. 826 [the next coin] appears to make his attribution unlikely" [because it is issued for Maximinus II who died in 313.]
+If the next coin is from that same issue, and the quality of the metal suggests it is, Maximinus II must have been alive, at least when the issue started.

 Maximinus II, struck c.
 313 [Schulten]